eddytruyen/investigator_kubernetes/README.md

 # Kubernetes on Openstack

-Let me introduce myself: I am a researcher on middleware focusing on customization and dynamic reconfiguration of modular software services.
-You can find me at https://distrinet.cs.kuleuven.be/people/eddy.

-I am involved in a cloud computing research project where we evaluate container orchestration middleware for its support for multi-tenant SaaS applications and where we will investigate what implications the popularity of [Docker](https://docs.docker.com/) containers will have on the architecture of SaaS applications.
+This project aims to evaluate container orchestration middleware for its support for multi-tenant SaaS applications and to investigate what implications the popularity of [Docker](https://docs.docker.com/) containers will have on the architecture of SaaS applications.

-More specifically, the goal of my current research in this project is to analyze the performance, cost-efficiency and scalability of  popular container orchestration systems such as [Kubernetes](http://kubernetes.io/) and [Docker Swarm](https://docs.docker.com/swarm/) in a standard virtualization-based cloud computing environment.
-In this case, my base cloud environment is an openstack private cloud: https://www.openstack.org/
+More specifically, the goal is to analyze the performance, cost-efficiency and scalability of  popular container orchestration systems such as [Kubernetes](http://kubernetes.io/) and [Docker Swarm](https://docs.docker.com/swarm/) in a standard virtualization-based cloud computing environment.
+In this case, our base cloud environment is an openstack private cloud: https://www.openstack.org/

 The primary goals of this github project are:
-- Creating a wiki that collects my experiences with container orchestration systems in an Openstack environment, so I don't forget about the lessons learned.
+- Creating a wiki that collects our experiences with container orchestration systems in an Openstack environment, so I don't forget about the lessons learned.
 Hopefully others benefit from this too.
-- Specific pages of this wiki are dedicated to providing information to fellow researchers so they can reproduce my experimental test setups.
-These pages link to installation scripts that I have used to bootstrap container orchestration systems.
+- Specific pages of the wiki are dedicated to providing experimental data to fellow researchers so they can reproduce our experimental test setups.
+These pages link to installation scripts that we have used to bootstrap container orchestration systems.

 Some interesting pages to look into:

 * [Portable multi-node Kubernetes-cluster using Docker](https://github.com/kubernetes/kube-deploy/tree/master/docker-multinode)

 * Integration with openstack:
+  * [Integration with the openstack cloud-provider](../../wiki/Openstack-integration-and-Cinder}
   * [Automated migration of Cinder volumes using Flocker](../../wiki/Installing-Flocker-for-automated-volume-migration)
   * [Portable multi-node Kubernetes + Flocker](https://github.com/eddytruyen/kube-deploy/tree/master/docker-multinode)